One of my favourite topics as a student of psychology was INTELLIGENCE.

 Even that which you possess naturally needs to be maintained by some positive habits.

 Talent is Never Enough by John C. Maxwell, one of the best books in history buttresses this.

 Now, what is intelligence?

-There are many definitions of intelligence but this is just fine for the purpose of this article.
+There are many definitions of intelligence, but this is just fine for purpose of this article.